prebid/prebid.github.io/prebid-server/features/privacy/pbs-privacy.md

 The enforcement strategy changed significantly between TCF 1.1 and TCF 2.0.
 [TCF2](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md) is a more nuanced and stricter policy.

+{: .alert.alert-info :}
+If a Prebid Server host company wants to support GDPR, they must [register for the IAB Global Vendor List](https://register.consensu.org/).
+The user must provide legal basis for the host company to read/write cookies or `/cookie_sync` will return an empty response with no syncs and `/setuid` will fail.

 ### TCF 1.1

 If Prebid Server determines that the user is in GDPR scope and doesn't consent